 Working with antique and vintage furniture can be a challenge at times.
-Wooden drawers are one of the main things in a piece that has to be working to be considered functional in my book.
-One thing I have learned the hard way is… less is more when it comes to furniture repair.
+Wooden drawers are one of the main things in a piece that has to work to be considered functional in my book.
+The one thing I have learned the hard way is less is more when it comes to furniture repair.

 How to Make Wooden Drawers Slide Like Butta!

 Not all wood furniture comes with this problem.
 It’s usually the pieces that have been in storage and exposed to extreme temperature changes.
-This makes the wood swell and shrink and sucks all the life right out of the wood.
+These drastic changes will suck all the life right out of the wood.
 Just like aging, I guess.
 Ha!
-Maybe I could use a little wax too.
-Here is what I do to correct wooden drawers that don’t slide well and the products that I use to correct it when it’s possible.
+Maybe I could use a little paste wax too.
+Here is what I do to correct wooden drawers that don’t slide well and the products that I use to fix it when it’s possible.

 Applying The Paste Wax To Wooden Drawers

 Next, after sanding the wooden drawers with the sanding blocks, apply a small amount of the paste wax on a paper towel (because it’s disposable and easy) and then apply it to the drawers and slides.
 Use long even strokes.
-The wax should be dried within a few minutes so you can slide your drawers back into place.
+The wax paste should be dried within a few minutes so you can slide your drawers back into place.

 Until the next project… xo, Do